Property Management Answering Service

 What happens when a maintenance call sounds urgent?

-The call plan should identify emergency language early, collect needed context, and escalate according to the company's rules for safety, property damage, habitability, and vendor dispatch.
+The call path should identify emergency language early, collect needed context, and escalate according to the company's rules for safety, property damage, habitability, and vendor dispatch.

 Does this replace property managers or leasing staff?